larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    *New in 0.10*

-.. method:: PCM.read()
+.. method:: PCM.read() -> tuple[int, bytes]

    In :const:`PCM_NORMAL` mode, this function blocks until a full period is available, and then returns a tuple (length,data) where *length* is the number of frames of captured data, and *data* is the captured sound frames as a string.
 The length of the returned data will be periodsize\*framesize bytes.

    In :const:`PCM_NONBLOCK` mode, the call will not block, but will return